wfvmaas/woutermaas.com/src/content/storytelling/first-story.md

 ---
 title: "The First Story"
-description: "An example story to populate the collection."
+abstract: "An example story to populate the collection."
 publishDate: 2023-11-22
 ---